 A good CTA copy is straightforward, it should tell the viewer exactly ‘what’s in it’ for them and if possible, it should be no longer than three words.

-Your CTA placement plays a crucial role, especially if you’re looking to bump up your clicks and conversion rates.
-So, how do you determine where are the right places to place your CTAs?
-One, by understanding the user’s mental model and two, the user’s journey.
+CTA placement plays a crucial role, especially if a brand is looking to bump up clicks and conversion rates.
+So, what are CTA placement best practices?
+First, we must understand the user’s mental model and secondly, the user journey.

-The mental model is an overarching term for any sort of framework, concept, or worldview that you carry around in your mind.
+The mental model is an overarching term for any sort of framework, concept, or worldview that one carries around in their mind.
 For instance, when people are looking to go back to a website’s homepage, they’d naturally click on the brand’s logo.
 Similarly, when someone is looking to sign-up for an account, they’d normally look at the top right of the website.
 In short, mental models are formed through the frequent use of a system and the understanding of how it works.
-By recognising this, you’ll be able to place your CTA buttons at places where it’s recognisable for your viewers.
+By recognising this, UI designers can place CTA buttons at the ideal place on the screen for maximum readability.

-Reading flow is another way that can help you determine where you should place your CTA.
-You want to guide your users to take immediate action once they’ve finished reading a statement.
-This statement could be on your website banner, the visual copy on your ad, or a section in an email.
-Your CTA should be placed after a statement that indicates what the readers will get.
-For instance, after reading a website banner or an ad, there’s a CTA button that will lead viewers to ‘learn more’, ‘buy now’, etc. By doing so, you’re able to generate more leads or bump up your conversion rates!
+Reading flow is another way to help determine where to place a CTA.
+Ideally, users should be guided to take immediate action once they’ve finished reading a statement.
+This statement could be on the website banner, an ad’s visual copy, or a section in an email.
+The CTA should be placed after a statement that indicates what the readers will get.
+For instance, after reading a website banner or an ad, there’s a CTA button that will lead viewers to ‘learn more’, ‘buy now’, etc. By doing so, brands can generate more leads or bump up conversion rates!

 Test and Re-test

-Once you know what to test, you send one colour to the first group and the other version to another group.
-Only by doing this can you see how each variation performs.
-The end result will let you know which marketing asset works better.
-With this, you can make better design decisions when it comes to ad copies, web design, and more as it is not limited to just CTA.
+Once it’s been determined what the variant should be, send the original to one group and the variant to the other.
+By doing this, each variation can be monitored for performance.
+The end result will reveal which marketing asset works better.
+With this, better design decisions can be made when it comes to ad copies, web design, and more as it is not limited to CTA.